Kakamega: Naming

 It is often told that Kakamega derives its modern name from the local dialect.
-The story goes that when European settlers first visited the area now known as Kakamega and were offered maize meal, the local staple food called Obusuma, they tried to emulate the eating style for which the tribe was famous.
+The story goes that when European settlers first visited the area now known as Kakamega and were offered maize meal, the local staple food called Obusuma, and they tried to emulate the eating style for which the tribe was famous.
 To the hosts though, the visitors were more like ‘pinching’ the Obusuma.
 The resulting administrative area was named "Kakamega", which roughly translates to ‘pinch.’
 Actually the name is from the former Nandi people who inhabited the area prior to the Luhya.
-There is a tale that the town was originally inhabited by the Nandi, and when the building started swelling, the Nandi called the area “Kokomego” which loosely translate into there is a lot of buildings, in the Nandi dialect.
+There is a tale that the town was originally inhabited by the Nandi, and when the building started swelling, the Nandi called the area “Kokomego” which loosely translate into "there are many buildings", in the Nandi dialect.
 The new inhabitants took the name and coined it into Kakamega.

 Economics

 The local inhabitants are mostly the Luhya tribe, whose economic activity is mainly cash and food crop farming.

 Kakamega serves as the headquarters of Mumias Sugar, previously Kenya's largest sugar processing company located in the town of Mumias.

-Kakamega was the scene of the Kakamega gold rush in the early 1930s, fueled partly by the reports of the geologist Albert Ernest Kitson.
+It was the scene of the Kakamega gold rush in the early 1930s, fueled partly by the reports of the geologist Albert Ernest Kitson.

-Masinde Muliro University of Science and Technology is a new institution of higher learning created by an act of parliament in December 2006 which is in the heart of Kakamega town on the Kakamega-Webuye road.
+Masinde Muliro University of Science and Technology is a new institution of higher learning created by an act of parliament in December 2006 which is in the heart of Kakamega town, along the Kakamega-Webuye road.
 It is expected to spur growth in this capital of Western Province.